SamyPesse/betty/README.md

 ### Deployment

-Deploy Betty to your own machine using:
+Deploy Betty on your own machine using:

 ```
 # Clone Betty locally